 The SAT is a globally recognized college admission test that lets you show colleges what you know and how well you can apply that knowledge.
 It tests your knowledge of reading, writing, and math—subjects that are taught every day in high school classrooms.
 The SAT Subject Tests offer you an additional opportunity to show colleges what you know and what you know you can do.

 The SAT is administered on non-Saturday scheduled national test dates by Testing Services.
 Registration materials can be obtained from your local high school counselor's office.
-For information on upcoming SAT test dates, select National Test Programs on the right menu bar.
+For information on upcoming SAT test dates, select National Test Programs on the left menu bar.

 Let the College-Level Examination Program help you forge ahead on your path to a college degree.
 You can receive credit for what you already know by earning qualifying scores on 17 CLEP examinations.
 Credit earned through CLEP will be posted to the student's record after the student has successfully completed a minimum of 12 semester hours in residence at Southern.